‘Queer Eye For The Straight Guy’ Returning To Netflix With New Fab 5 Ready To Turn ‘Red States Pink’

 — Variety (@Variety) January 25, 2017

-Queer Eye will also feature new hosts as the original five co-hosts — Ted Allen, Carson Kressley, Kyan Douglas, Thom Filicia and Jai Rodriguez — were not asked to to return to the series reboot.
+Queer Eye will also feature new hosts as the original five co-hosts — Ted Allen, Carson Kressley, Kyan Douglas, Thom Filicia, and Jai Rodriguez — were not asked to return to the series reboot.
 Despite not being asked to return to their roles, Entertainment Weekly also reported that the original Fab 5 will be involved in the project in some fashion.

 TMZ reported that the original Queer Eye Fab 5 was not upset by not being asked to revive their roles.
 Additionally, TMZ is reporting that the potential new Fab 5 is currently being selected from a “whittled down” group of 25 individuals.